apache/incubator-kie-tools/README.md

 > $ export EXTERNAL_RESOURCE_PATH__bpmnEditor=/Users/tiago/redhat/kie-wb-common/kie-wb-common-stunner/kie-wb-common-stunner-sets/kie-wb-common-stunner-bpmn/kie-wb-common-stunner-bpmn-kogito-runtime/target/kie-wb-common-stunner-bpmn-kogito-runtime
 >
 > $ yarn run init && yarn run build:prod
+>
+> This is only necessary for these GWT-based Editors.

 ##### VS Code Extension
 1. After you've successfully built the project following the instructions above, open the `packages/vscode-extension-pack-kogito-kie-editors` folder on VS Code.
 Use a new VS Code window so that the `packages/vscode-extension-pack-kogito-kie-editors` folder shows up as root in the VS Code explorer.